antonioacsj/hush/README.md

 #Checking hashes in 'hashes.txt' using a dir as base of work
 hush check hashes.txt <work_dir_base>

-# Generating hashes with options
+#Simple use
+hush gen C:/Folder1/Data > C:/Folder1/hash_file.txt
+hush check C:/Folder1/hash_file.txt C:/Folder1/Data

+#Use with options:
-hush gen <path_to_hash> --log --n_workers 2 --n_max_concur 5
+hush gen C:/Folder1/Data > C:/Folder1/hash_file.txt --progress --stop --log --blocksize 100MB --n_workers 40 --n_max_concur 20
+hush check C:/Folder1/hash_file.txt C:/Folder1/Data --progress --stop --log --n_workers 40 --n_max_concur 20

 ```

-### Parameters to play :)
+### Options to play :)

-- `blocksize`: Defines the size of the chunks the file will be split into for hashing.
-- `buffersize`: Defines the size of the buffer the file will be read into.
-- `n_workers`: Defines the amount of workers to use in main pool.
+'--log' to print lots of boring stuff
+'--progress' to show that something is being done while you drink coffee.
+'--stop' Stop everything if some error.
+By default, don´t stop.
+(Make it in your way!)
+'--blocksize Value' to change size that file block is divided.
+Default 50MB.
+Use KB, MB, GB, TB, where B is Byte, ok? :)
+'--buffersize Value' to change buffersize to read buffers..
+Default 10KB.
+Use KB, MB, GB, TB.
+Hands off if you don't know what it is.
+'--n_workers Value' to change how many workers will be used in main pool.
+Default 15.
-- `n_max_concur`: Defines the amount of maximum concurrent access to each file.
+'--n_max_concur Value' to change how maximum number of concurrent access to each file, in pool of slaves.
+Default 15
+'--hash_alg Value' to change hash function to use.
+By default and supported: sha256